teddyf/slogo_team16/DESIGN.md

 Turtle - stores information about the turtle (position, orientation, color, etc.)
 UpdateTurtle - master class: updates properties of the turtle
 MoveTurtle - extends UpdateTurtle and contains methods to update the position and orientation of a turtle
-SLogoLanguage - Creates the object that represents the language (handles strings, ints, and special characters)
+SLogoLanguage - Creates the object that represents the language (handles strings, ints, and special characters) ExpressionTree -Takes in data from parser and stuffs it into a tree so we can perform a BFS to call a complete line command(s)
+Stack - Stores variable values which user declares/stores.
+Memory - Stores prior positions, animations, etc so we can go back steps if this is an extension Library - Stores a list of all classes and all methods so there is easy interaction between external and internal back end
 ## User Interface
 DisplayTurtle - displays turtle image in UI
 TurtleInterface - contract to define turtle behavior